XMB-Manager-Plus/xmb-manager-plus/README.markdown

 ### 0.50

 -  Merged XMB Manager Plus Flash Mod package and XMB Manager Plus main package
--  New instalable packages for Cobra CFW and NFW
+-  New instalable package for Cobra CFW and NFW
 -  Corrected bug in RCO's

 ### 0.40